brightdigit/peopart/README.md

 * Understand the basics of updating the user interface and the `main` thread

 ![What the end of step 2 should look like](/assets/step-2.jpg?raw=true "Step 2 Result")

+## Step 3 - Display More Complex Data

 [Delegation] : https://developer.apple.com/library/archive/documentation/General/Conceptual/DevPedia-CocoaCore/Delegation.html